 Solving One-Step Equations

-An equation is like a balance scale.
-Both sides need to be equal for the equation to be true.
-When we solve an equation, we're finding the value of the variable that makes both sides balance perfectly.
+An equation is like a balance scale: both sides have to be equal for it to be true.
+Solving an equation means finding the value of the variable that keeps both sides balanced.

-One-step equations are the simplest type because they only require one operation to isolate the variable.
-If you can do basic arithmetic and understand the idea of "doing the opposite," you can solve these.
+One-step equations are the simplest type — they only require a single operation to isolate the variable.
+If you can do basic arithmetic and grasp the idea of "doing the opposite," you can solve them.

 The Golden Rule: What You Do to One Side, You Must Do to the Other